 "Individual plays that disrupt the team can put your comrades in danger, and even get you killed.
 For example…" He crouched down, pulling out one of Sasuke's arms in an awkward position and pressing his lower-arm against his neck.
 "Hinata!
 Kill Naruto, or Sasuke dies!"

 "What?!"
 Naruto yelled, looking around frantically for an escape, like he actually thought she was going to harm him.

 I couldn't do that, even if someone else's life was at risk.

 "You see?"
 Kakashi inquired, relaxing and finally releasing Sasuke.
 "If a hostage is taken, you will have tough choices and then die.
 You will be risking your lives in these duties."
 He wandered off to the side to a large gravestone.
 "Look at this," he commented.
 "The numerous names carved on this stone.
 These are ninja who are recognized as heroes of the village."

 Naruto's ears perked up at that.
 "Hey, hey, hey, hey, hey!"
-I could feel the vibrations of his voice in my toes.
+Hinata could once again feel the vibrations of his voice in her toes.
 "I've decided to get my name carved on that stone too!
 Hero!
 Hero!
 That's what I'll become!"

 "Um, N-naruto…" He didn't quite understand.

 "They aren't just normal heroes," Kakashi explained to the blond.